 Before we dive into the details, it's important to understand the characteristics that actually define a "teacup" dog.

 Although there's no single breed of teacup dogs—rather, a number of breeds like Pomeranians, Chihuahuas, and Maltese can be bred as micros—there is a weight range that can qualify a pooch as a teacup.
-According to the American Kennel Club, dogs can be considered "teacup" if they weigh between two and five pounds, and measure fewer than 17 inches when fully grown.
+Teacup dogs may way as little as two pounds, and measure fewer than 17 inches when fully grown.
 What's more, "toy" breeds include any dogs that weigh less than 15 pounds, so teacup dogs can be considered part of the "toy" classification, too.

 How Are "Teacup" Dogs Bred?